prolixab/learnrevit/modules/module01/exercise1.md

     ![](media\image4.png)

-1. Save the Revit file as: Module01Ex01_Modeling Exterior and Interior Walls_Imperial_Finished.rvt
+1. Save the Revit file as: Module01Ex01_Finished.rvt and hand in.

     This concludes Exercise 1.